Congratulations to all particpiating students!

 - Share Your Findings.
 Figure out how you want to share your findings.
 Do you want to make a poster?
 Record a video?
 Write a report?
 Regardless of how you share your findings, you need explain your question or problem, what you did and how, the results you got and what it all means.
 Refer to the checklist to figure out what you have to submit and the rubric to see how your project is evaluated.

-- Submit your work!
+Submit your work!
 Create an account with Zfairs and submit your work.
 Watch the video below to see how to register and submit your work.
+Check out these slides for a step-by-step guide for how to make an account.

 - Celebrate!
 You've worked hard!
 Celebrate that you completed a science & engineering fair project, that is no small feat!
 One of the best ways to celebrate is to talk about your work and defend your thinking, so make sure you participate in a zoom call on Wednesday May 5 to talk about your work with a scientist or engineer.
 By the end of May we'll send you feedback on your project, an OSEF certificate, and a ribbon or medal.